CovHackSoc/covhack-hugo/content/directions.md

 ## Find Us

-The event is being hosted on the Coventry University Campus, which is a 20 minutes walk from the train station, or 10 minutes from the coach station.
+The event is being hosted on the Coventry University Campus, which is a 20 minute walk from the train station, or 10 minutes from the coach station.

 When booking tickets bear in mind that hackathons are notorious for over running.